craigbaird/Recipe-Generator/README.md

 [X] Set up table in MongoDB to pre populate data

-[ ] Input field that lets user save ingredients to DB
+[X] Input field that lets user save ingredients to DB

 [ ] Display ingredients on view

+[ ] pre-populate dropdown from DB

 [ ] Build Find By Ingredients feature - 16hrs